-I think anyone who regularly visits this space understands that I am just an average, all-American kind of cook.
+I think most of my readers understand that I am just an average, all-American kind of cook.
 I tend to make recipes that are pretty easy, pretty familiar, and most of all tasty.
-I mostly use ingredients you can find in your local grocery store and most of my recipes can be prepared for a family dinner after you’ve already worked all day.
+I mostly use ingredients you can find in your local grocery store and many of my recipes can be prepared for a family dinner after you’ve already worked all day.

-This Mixed Berry Cobbler is certainly no exception to those rules.
-It’s definitely all-American!
+This Mixed Berry Cobbler is certainly no exception.
+It's definitely all-American!
 Cobblers (or slumps, or grunts, or bettys, or whatever you want to call them) were being made by our earliest settlers using whatever fruits they found at hand.
-They’ve been around a lot longer than the all-American hamburger and hot dog.
-And, of course, the ingredients are all staples of any household…sugar, flour, milk, butter.
+They've been around a lot longer than the all-American hamburger and hot dog.
+And, of course, the main ingredients are all staples of any household...sugar, flour, milk, butter.

 This easy recipe makes a mixed berry cobbler that is buttery, moist, and not too sweet.
 You can make it up in just a few minutes of prep time and let it cook in the oven while you prepare dinner.
 Serve it with a scoop of vanilla ice cream dusted with cinnamon.
 Yummy, all-American goodness!